-Cassandra Pisone, the blogger behind Almost Getting it Together shared that after experiencing jarring knee pain as a high school cross-country runner, a physical therapist linked her pain to her flat feet.
+Cassandra Pisone, a health and food writer, shared that after experiencing jarring knee pain as a high school cross-country runner, a physical therapist linked her pain to her flat feet.
 She received a prescription for custom orthotics, and says, "I've been running for 12 years and pretty much the last 10 have been injury-free."

 Even if you don't go the prescription route, over-the-counter insoles could help.
 Smitha Arons, a lawyer and runner who blogs at Running with SD Mom shared that she uses Superfeet insoles with her Hokas to help get her through multiple half and full marathons each year.

-Several of those surveyed cited the Asics GT-2000 as their go-to shoe.
+Several of those surveyed cited the Asics GT-2000 series as their go-to shoe.
 Crystal Gauvin, a professional archer and recreational runner says, "I have very flat feet and have struggled with running shoes.
 I've had to go with very heavy, full-support shoes like the Asics GT-2000 with over-the-counter orthotics."
-(Asics, $120)

 Asics seem to be coming up gold for the women who need extra stabilization, like Amy Marcum who recently started using the GEL-Kayanos.
 "I was just told I have flat feet and hyper-mobility joint syndrome.
 I'm actually being sent for additional testing to find the root cause.
-I went and was re-fitted at my running store into stability shoes, and got the Asics GEL-Kayano.
-I've only had them a couple weeks, but they seem to be doing well so far."
-(Asics, $160)
+I went and was re-fitted at my running store into stability shoes.

 Hokas may not look like the lightweight, slim-line running shoes that most people don, but don't overlook their benefits.
 Despite the oversized appearance, they're actually quite lightweight and offer greater support for overpronators.
 Arons says she discovered them after a negative experience, "I started running in Nikes when I first decided to do the couch to 5K thing in 2013.
 Sure enough, within days, I started developing horrific foot pain.
 I went to my local running store and they said I would be the ideal candidate for Hokas because of the cushion.
 You can only imagine the change from Nikes to Hokas."